-Our fiat currency is like current in the sea.
-Although a better analogy would be a river, since the flow of water is directed by the banks on either side.
+Our currency is like current in the sea.
+But a better analogy would be a river, since the flow of water is directed by the banks on either side.
 The river-banks control the current; the money-banks control the currency.

 (above) The Black River Bank of Watertown, New York was established in 1844 and ran until 1864 when it became the First National Bank of Watertown -obsoletecurrency